alextrolleuq/alextrolleuq.github.io/index.md

-Hello and welcome to this blog.
-Edit the `index.md` file to change this content.
-All pages on the blog, including this one, use [Markdown](https://guides.github.com/features/mastering-markdown/).
-You can include images:
+Hello and welcome to my blog!
+This is mainly my thoughts on what we do in class.
+As the title suggest, it is alot of AI and computer stuff.

+I will use fast.ai alot, and for further reading see: [link to fast.ai](https://www.fast.ai).
+I don't really want my face on her (atleast for now), but here is a picture of the fast.ai logo :)
 ![Image of fast.ai logo](images/logo.png)

-## This is a title

-And you can include links, like this [link to fast.ai](https://www.fast.ai).
-Posts will appear after this file.